Pylons/pyramid/docs/designdefense.rst

 First, what's a "utility"?
 Well, for the purposes of this discussion, and for the purpose of the code above, it's just not very important.
-If you really care, you can go read `this
+If you really want to know, you can read `this
 <http://www.muthukadan.net/docs/zca.html#utility>`_.
 However, still,
-folks need to understand the concept in order to parse the code while reading it.
+readers of such code need to understand the concept in order to parse it.
 This is problem number one.

 Second, what's this ``ISettings`` thing?
-Well, it's an :term:`interface`.
+It's an :term:`interface`.
 Is that important here?
-Not really, we're just using it as a "key" for some lookup based on its identity as a marker: it represents an object that has the dictionary API, but that's not really very important.
+Not really, we're just using it as a "key" for some lookup based on its identity as a marker: it represents an object that has the dictionary API, but that's not very important in this context.
 That's problem number two.

 Third of all, what does ``getUtility`` do?
 It's performing a lookup for the ``ISettings`` "utility" that should return.. well, a utility.